 The SaaS Recipe for Usage-Based Billing and Product-Led Growth

-Product led growth has become the dream model that so many SaaS companies aspire to.
-The idea is to create a flywheel effect built on inbound marketing and UX design that propels the customer’s self-driven buying journey.
+Product-led growth (PLG) has become the dream model that many SaaS companies aspire to.
+The idea is to create a flywheel effect built on inbound marketing and user experience design (UXD) that propels the customer’s self-driven buying journey.

-Usage-based billing offers way to minimize complexity and scale a product led growth strategy, even for the biggest enterprise accounts.
-With usage-based billing, there are no tiers and no static mold the customer has to fit in.
+Usage-based billing offers a way to minimize complexity and scale a product-led growth strategy, even for the biggest enterprise accounts.
+With usage-based billing, there are no tiers and no static mold that the customer has to fit into.
 Everyone gets a customized price that’s just right for them.

 That’s why 79% of software companies are actively seeking to leverage usage data to scale their business and enhance customer satisfaction.

-Observ8 Data provide IT observability services, helping companies to see what’s going on in their software stack.
-Growing from a revenue of USD $18 million in 2015 to nearly $1 billion in 2020, the Observ8 journey is one that many companies would love to emulate.
+Observ8 Data provides IT observability services, helping companies to see what’s going on in their software stack.
+Growing from a revenue of USD 18 million in 2015 to nearly 1 billion in 2020, the Observ8 journey is one that many companies would love to emulate.

 1. Identify a service and its pricing metric